 The Rescue of the Frozen Lovers by Keeper Henry Achorn Near Owls Head Lighthouse in Maine

-With no help in sight, or any signals of distress to send, the three frightened survivors covered themselves from head to foot with large woolen blankets creating a form of cocoon to try to fend off the icy spray and somehow stay dry.
+With no help in sight or any signals of distress to send, the three frightened survivors covered themselves from head to foot with large woolen blankets creating a form of a cocoon to try to fend off the icy spray and somehow stay dry.
 Ingraham placed Lydia Dyer first on the blanket, as he placed himself next to her, then Elliot placed himself at the other end next to Ingraham.
 They huddled together on the deck and waited, hoping help would arrive as they could barely see the light emanating from the lighthouse.

 Finally, he managed to get close enough to climb over the ice-covered rocks using his hands and knees to the shoreline.
-He knew he had to keep moving in the bitter chill or he would freeze to death.
+He knew he had to keep moving in the bitter chill, or he would freeze to death.
 He climbed up through snowdrifts up the hilly terrain towards the direction of the lighthouse.
 Nearly overcome with exhaustion and exposure from the freezing cold, he reached the road to Owls Head Lighthouse.
-Luckily, Keeper Henry Achorn just happened to be riding by in his sleigh, worried about possible wrecks from the storm.
+Luckily, Keeper Henry Achorn was riding by in his sleigh, worried about possible wrecks from the storm.
 He quickly brought the exhausted Elliott to the keeper’s house.
 Overcome with hypothermia, he told the keeper about Richard Ingraham and Lydia Dyer still on the schooner.
-Keeper Achorn quickly rounded up a group of neighbors and they headed to the shoreline, following Elliot’s footprints in the snow.
+Keeper Achorn quickly rounded up a group of neighbors, and they headed to the shoreline, following Elliot’s footprints in the snow.
 They finally sighted the wreck, wedged on the rocks a short distance away from shore.

-The men took turns massaging and exercising Ingraham and Dyer’s cold, limp, arms and legs.
+The men took turns massaging and exercising Ingraham and Dyer’s cold, limp arms and legs.
 After almost two hours of exercising and massaging limbs, they were astonished to find Lydia Dyer showing signs of life.
 They kept vigorously on their tasks.
-Another hour passed and Ingraham miraculously opened his eyes and said, “What is all this?
+Another hour passed, and Ingraham miraculously opened his eyes and said, “What is all this?
 Where are we?”

-The captain of the ill-fated schooner was never found and many believe he may have learned that, either this was his last trip and was to be fired, or he had heard about the wreck while he was ashore and left town to avoid blame.
+The captain of the ill-fated schooner was never found, and many believe he may have learned that either this was his last trip and was to be fired, or he had heard about the wreck while he was ashore and left town to avoid blame.

-Exploring Owls Head Lighthouse, in Maine
+Exploring Owls Head Lighthouse in Maine

 Visit the Owls Head Transportation Museum showcasing antique autos and planes.